antonioferreiraSA/antonioferreiraSA/README.md

 -🗡 I'm a Front-end Developer from South Africa💚.
 -🌱 I’m currently learning Reactjs,React-Native,javascript.
--📫 **Looking for a job, hit me up!**.
+- 📫 **Looking for a job, hit me up!**.
--🤔  If you want to talk I speak English, Protuguese  and <CODE> .
+-🤔If you want to talk I speak English, Protuguese  and <CODE> .

 **Languages and Tools:**